A haunted tattoo needle…

 Leonardo smiled and crossed his heart.
 “I promise.”

-Again, he was astonished at the beauty of her skin.
+He accompanied her to the elevator then returned to his project.
+Again, he was astonished by the beauty of her skin.
 He took off her mask and gazed at her face.
 One could fall in love with just a glance at it.
 But, not I, he thought.
 Mere beauty as a creation is not worthy of a true artist.

 The outline of the rose was done.
 Now, would come the difficult part of adding the pair of animals.
 He got to work, with one hand applying the ink the other hand following with the needle.

-It was around nine o’clock when Wanda stirred again.
+It was around nine o’clock when she stirred again.
 Leonardo had just finished outlining his composition.
 All that was left to do was filling in with color.

 He let her wake, for he didn’t want to risk another injection.